PNF stretching: How to do it and what research says

 PNF stretching safety

-You can (and should!) use PNF safely and effectively with low level contractions.
-You should feel the target muscle turn on but you don’t need to be anywhere near maximal force generation.
+It’s important for both the “stretcher” and the “stretchee” to understand that maximum force and contraction are not necessary to create a response in your body.
+You can use PNF safely and effectively with low level contractions.
+You should feel the target muscle turn on, but you don’t need to be anywhere near maximal force generation.

 When your limb is stretched, it should be taken to the point where restriction is felt.
 There’s no benefit to aggressively applying more pressure to the stretched muscle in this position.